garrandall/popular-music-data/tracks/baby-ll-cool-j-the-dream.md

 She don't give a damn if I'm married or single
 She makes me tingle

-Shawty im your baby, I'm your baby, I'm your baby, I'm your baby I'm your baby, your baby, your baby, your baby
+Shawty I'm your baby, I'm your baby, I'm your baby, I'm your baby I'm your baby, your baby, your baby, your baby
 I'm your baby, your baby, your baby, your baby
 I'm your baby, your baby